 - I stop bleeding immediately when it occurs during surgery

 Nausea can occur after surgery due to anesthesia, medications, or blood dripping from the nose to the stomach during the surgery.
 The anesthesiologists that I use during surgery take special precautions to prevent this by giving multiple medications made to prevent nausea.
 The pain medications after surgery might cause nausea if it is not taken with food.
-To prevent the blood from getting into the stomach, gauze is place in the throat during surgery to catch blood before it drips into the esophagus.
+To prevent the blood from getting into the stomach, gauze is placed in the throat during surgery to catch blood before it drips into the esophagus.

-What to Expect the First Night of After Rhinoplasty
+What to Expect the First Night of After a Rhinoplasty Surgery Procedure

 The patient will be tired and wants to rest.
 There will be a splint and tape on the outside of the nose and small gauze taped at the nostril area.
 The nostrils will drip a little blood for the first night and the bandage will need to be changed as necessary.

 Patients will start eating some simple broth and crackers and gradually eat more as they feel better.
 By the next day, patients are typically eating normally.
 A patient will have medications for pain and nausea available to them to take as needed.